ComputeStacks/controller-backups/README.md

 This is a cron job that will automatically backup the controller database, retain a fixed number of backups, and optionally sync using rclone.

+This will only backup the database, please be sure to separately take a backup of the `/etc/default/computestacks` file.
+This is only generated once during installation and will not change.

 ## Installation

 ### Install files and dependencies